 - Users need an easy way to add/remove items while engaged in a particular task

-- 58%+ of people who answered are unsatisfied with their current task management tools
+- More than 58% of people who answered are unsatisfied with their current task management tool(s)

 - The learnability of how to use progressive web applications